seyedrazavi/blog.srazavi.com/_posts/2020-05-04-are-our-minds-like-computers-2.markdown

 Following on from that, what if contrary to Chalmers' view, the material which makes the brain turns out to be important.
 Even crucial.
 As Daniel Dennett says, "in order to detect light... you need something photosensitive" [[14](#14)].
 The neuronal material may turn out to have just the right properties for some kinds of cognition to occur.
 This doesn't prevent the brain from being computational.
 But it may mean functionalism turns out to be false.
 The property of organisational invariance may not be enough to pick out mental properties.

 This post has covered a lot of ground.
 Hopefully we're a little clearer on what computationalism is about.
 We've seen there is some disagreement about how much explaining computation does.
 It should be clear that there is a lot at stake in the sciences of cognition on whether computationalism is a good explanatory framework.
-I've also considered how it integrate with the metaphysical position of functionalism.
+I've also considered how it would integrate with the metaphysical position of functionalism.

 For the final post on this question, I will consider an alternative non-semantic theory from Gualtiero Piccinini.
 His approach avoids paying the price for committing to functionalism.
 But perhaps at the price of not capturing how our digital computers actually work.